jj09/jj09.github.io/_posts/2014-11-24-two-great-books-javascript.md

 <li><a href="https://amzn.to/3LK0wkj">Learning JavaScript Design Patterns by Addy Osmani</a></li>
 <li><a href="https://amzn.to/3K1axs3">Speaking JavaScript by Axel Rauschmayer</a></li>
 </ul>
 <p>Can you recommend some of them?
-Share your opinions in comments.</p>
+Share your opinions in the comments.</p>